 The Brazilian’s one-two of muscling John Stones off the ball before a delicate finish was a perfect summation of his attributes.

 Firmino literally leads from the front when it comes to Jurgen Klopp’s ‘gegenpressing’ and his link-up play is world-class.

-Two superb individual performances but nothing new, just what we’ve comes to expect from a pair of quality players.
+This form is just what we’ve coms to expect from a pair of quality players.

 Now, cue the tweets…